 The law will go into effect on July 1, 2012, but will not affect the current reporting period ending June 30th.
 The Holder Reports due by November 1, 2012 will still use the current dormancy periods.
 All reports due in 2013 will follow the updated dormancy periods.

 Leave a comment

-- State treasurer shows off unclaimed property - KSPR
+- State treasurer finds owners of $40 million in unclaimed property - KSPR